sirspot/ACR/README.md

 ## Project Settings
 - Add "ACR/include" to your include paths
+- Add "ACR/test" to your include paths
 - Add "ACR/src/ACR/common.c" to your project
-- Add "ACR/src/ACR/test/test_common.c" to your project
+- Add "ACR/test/ACR/test/test_common.c" to your project

 ## Code
 - Add #include "ACR/test/test_common.h" to the top of your C file